-Lessons From a Hinge:
+Lessons From a Hinge: Change is Possible

 By: Ginger Morgan

 American culture is famous for New Year’s resolutions.
-Maybe you’ve done that, making formal, written resolutions or privately you say to yourself, “next year I’ll do better.”
+Maybe you’ve done that, making formal, written resolutions or privately you say to yourself, “this year I’ll do better.”
 In general, I am a fan of setting clear and positive intentions for our lives.
 That said, New Year’s Resolutions can be a defeating experience if we don’t achieve the changes we hoped for.
 Anyone who has worked at losing weight may have had some success only to find old eating habits creep back.
 Maybe you know what it’s like to have anxiety take over your body and brain, or you feel down or depressed and don’t really know why.
 Just because we want things to change doesn’t make it happen.

 That’s why it is important to understand how and why we can make changes that stick ~ so we aren’t stuck thinking things will never change.
 I heard a phrase recently that stuck so much in my mind I want to share it with you.
 It can help explain how to think about making change happen: